 2. SEO Is Relatively Cheap

 Unless your online business is already hugely successful, you probably feel as if your budget is already spread too thin, and you are often torn between investing into your company or spending more money on marketing.
 The thing about marketing is that it’s pretty expensive.
-SEO, on the other hand, is a lot cheaper, and if you are doing yourself, it can save you a ton of money.
+SEO, on the other hand, is a lot cheaper, and if you are doing yourself, it can save you a ton of money, otherwise you if you have no idea about how to go about it, you can always get in touch with an SEO company.

 Now, it’s ROI is lower to that of PPC, but it’s still pretty good.
 Social media does help you engage your followers and boost your brand’s image, but the foundation of your online presence is still based on SEO.
 This is good news for businesses which don’t have a lot of money to spare on marketing, at least not in the beginning.